Valid post-selection inference for penalized G-estimation

+We set $\text{Corr}(U_{ij},U_{ij'}) = \rho^{|j-j'|}$ for $j\neq j'$ under the AR1 structure.
+The specifications for the other three structures are already provided in Section~\ref{sec.simulation} (simulation study).

-For example, under the AR1 correlation structure, the selected blip model with adjustment for all potential confounders in the treatment-free part is:
+The selected blip model under the AR1 correlation structure with adjustment for all potential confounders in the treatment-free part is:

 where $j=1,2,\ldots,6$.
 The estimates of the blip parameters are given in Figure~\ref{fig.hdf} with associated 95\% confidence intervals obtained using the candidate inferential methods.

 The estimated main effect of the dialysis facility was negative across all the working correlation structures considered, with the associated 95\% confidence intervals excluding zero for all competing methods except the UPoSI.
 Cancer was identified as an effect modifier only under the AR1 correlation structure, with the corresponding 95\% confidence interval again excluding zero for all methods except the UPoSI.
 Results under AR1 structure suggest that the effect of dialysis facility on the convection volume differs by the cancer status of the patient.
 For patients without cancer, the mean convection volume was 1.85 litres lower at CHUM compared to CED, after adjusting for all other confounders.
 However, for cancer patients, the mean convection volume was $3.89-1.85=2.04$ litres higher at the CHUM.